HEP-FCC/FCCAnalyses/README.md

 >
 > To have access to the FCC samples, you need to be subscribed to one of the
 > following e-groups (with owner approval) `fcc-eos-read-xx` with `xx=ee,hh,eh`.
-> For the time being, the configuration files are accessible on `fccsw` public
+> The configuration files are accessible at `/afs/cern.ch/work/f/fccsw/public/FCCDicts/` with a mirror at `/cvmfs/fcc.cern.ch/FCCDicts/`.
-> AFS.
-This is not optimal and will be changed in the future with migration to DIRAC, thus you are
+> For accessing/reading information about existing datasets you do not need special rights.
-> also kindly asked to contact `emmanuel.perez@cern.ch`, `gerardo.ganis@cern.ch`, `clement.helsens@cern.ch` and request access to
+> However, if you need new datasets, you are invited to contact `emmanuel.perez@cern.ch`, `gerardo.ganis@cern.ch` or `juraj.smiesko@cern.ch`
-> `/afs/cern.ch/work/f/fccsw/public/FCCDicts/`.
+> who will explian the procedure, including granting the required access, where relevant.
 >

 Detailed code documentation can be found [here](http://hep-fcc.github.io/FCCAnalyses/doc/latest/index.html).